shivamtawari/XRayd-Ion-athon/README.md

 # Xrayd

-This is the final submission for ION-ATHON from the Artificial Mind.
+This is the final submission from the Artificial Mind.

 ## Installation